-New Task Properties Condition ACA Established Attribute a NACA Value b Device Server Action if New Task Terminates with a CHECK CONDITION status Any Attribute 0 CA No Except ACA 1 Process the task. ^c ACA Yes 0 Terminate the command with CHECK CONDITION status, sense key of CA No ACA 1 ILLEGAL REQUEST and additional sense code of INVALID MESSAGE ERROR.
+New Task Properties Condition ACA Established Attribute a NACA Value b Device Server Action if New Task Terminates with a CHECK CONDITION status Any Attribute 0 - Daniel British C CA No Except ACA 1 Process the task. ^c ACA Yes 0 Process an invalid attribute condition as described in 5.9.x CA No ACA 1 Terminate the command with CHECK CONDITION status, sense key of ILLEGAL REQUEST and additional sense code of INVALID MESSAGE ERROR.
 ACA Yes